arty-arty/zkMatch/readme.md

 The use-case of NARK here is to prove that each party follows the multi-party computataion protocol as it's written.
 The groth16 prover is implemented in [the smart contract, please see it.](https://github.com/arty-arty/zkMatch/blob/master/sui-verifier/sources/dev_verifier.move) The contract acts as middleman.
 It de-incentivizes both sides for not providing the proof in time.
 And makes cheating meaningless and costly.

+The cost of a try can be [tweaked here](https://github.com/arty-arty/zkMatch/blob/ed4e3aae599be228f97c38fc7d95cc75f4114a47/sui-verifier/sources/dev_verifier.move#L124).
+[Use deploy.js](https://github.com/arty-arty/zkMatch/blob/master/client-scripts/deploy.js) if you want to ship your own version.
+The contract can handle as many different questions at the same time as one neeeds.

 # A bit more details on the algorithm

 Shortly, the idea is to encode the answers by hashing to a point on the elliptic curve, and prove that both parties obeyed Diffie-Hellman exchange.
 If they could arrive at the same point it means that they started from the same point, if they could not then answers were different.

 To ellaborate, P is a to-curve hash of my answer.
 And k is my random key.
 And a is professor's random key.
 I commit to kP and professor commited to aP'.
 We do proven by a circom circuit Diffie-Hellman.
 We get akP and akP'.
+Look more into [professor.js to see implementation](https://github.com/arty-arty/zkMatch/blob/master/client-scripts/professor.js) of this oracle logic.

 Then if they are equal we had same answers.
 Seems like no information leaked under Decisional Diffie-Hellman assumption.
 Or some sort of a multi-linear generalization, if many past tries are available in public.